-Go to Tools menu > Preferences > Fees tab and check “Edit Fees Manually”.
-Now on the send tab you will see fields where you can set the fee rate or the total amount in fees you want to pay:
+To get a more detailed idea about how much you will be paying in fees go to Tools menu > Preferences > Fees tab and check “Edit Fees Manually”.
+Now on the send tab you will see additional fields that show the transaction size and the total amount in fees you will pay:

 As you can see fees depend on the size of your transaction in bytes and the fee rate in terms of satoshis per byte.
 There are 100,000,000 (100 million) satoshis in a bitcoin.

 So how long will your transaction really take to confirm?
 Because of the decentralized nature of the bitcoin network there is no way to tell with certainty.
 We can only estimate.

 The fee slider, shown below the fee field in the screenshot above, is Electrum’s way of suggesting a suitable fee based on market conditions.
 The further to the left you drag the slider the lower the fee but the longer the transaction takes to confirm and the opposite is true for the right side.